acfinspace/Spacelibraryoftales/docs/authors/miyoshiakachi/ahaikucollection.md

 > Original post:

-> Thank you Siasia for the Japanese side of this little project.
+> Author’s Note: Thank you Siasia for the Japanese side of this little project.

 > Entry for YC124 New Eden Capsuleer’s Writing Contest in the Poetry category.